Hillosanation/bcf-checker/README.md

 # Usage

-## Preparation
-Copy the `jstris180.properties` file in the dependancies folder and paste it into the `kicks` file in sfinder.
-This will be needed to run the program.

 ## Generate target sequences

 While in sfinder's directory, generate the sequences you want the BCF of, using ``util fig``, and pipe the output to a file.